Galaxy Racer: Nigma Galaxy

 In the spring of 2022, Galaxy Racer established HER Galaxy, a platform for female-identifying gamers, headquartered in Los Angeles.
 In the summer of 2022, Galaxy Racer launched Pakistan's first esports league, the Supreme Galactic League, which took place from August to October 2022.

 As of 2023, the esports organization has its representatives in the UAE, Indonesia, India, Malaysia, Pakistan, the Philippines, Thailand, United States and other locations.

+The team won Women’s Counter-Strike Team of the Year at the HLTV Awards 2023 and the ESL Impact League Season 4 Finals in 2023.
+It also finished 5th–6th at The International 2025.

 In November 2024, Nigma Galaxy participated in the 1win Series Dota 2 Fall, facing seven other teams including Team Liquid and OG.
 The event offered a US$100,000 prize pool and marked Nigma Galaxy's return after a group-stage exit in the summer edition.

 On June 14, 2025, Nigma Galaxy played NAVI Junior in a best-of-three during the Western Europe Closed Qualifier for The International 2025.
 The team entered via direct invite, while NAVI Junior had beaten Yellow Submarine.
 On June 18, Nigma Galaxy qualified for The International 2025 by defeating OG 2–1 in the Western European qualifier's lower bracket final.
 The roster included Kuro "KuroKy" Salehi Takhasomi, Maroun "GH] Merhej, and Syed "SumaiL" Hassan, returning six years after their second-place finish at The International 2019.
+In Dota 2 they finished 5th–6th.

 In August 2025, Nigma Galaxy finished the Clavision Masters 2025: Snow-Ruyi group stage 4–0, topping Group A over teams such as Tundra Esports, PARIVISION, Xtreme Gaming, and BOOM Esports, securing a spot in the Upper Bracket Semifinals.

+Esports divisions

+The organization has also fielded a women's Counter-Strike team that has competed in the ESL Impact League.
+In mobile esports, Nigma Galaxy has fielded teams in Battlegrounds Mobile India, including a roster assembled through the acquisition of players from Celcius Esports.